Intense Pulsed Light Therapy (IPL)

 How Does IPL Treatment Work?

 After administering IPL, Dr. Arlene Schwartz will express oil from the glands, which will restore normal oil flow in the tear film.
-Though patients usually notice improvement in dry eye symptoms following their first or second treatment, it is generally recommended they undergo an initial series of four IPL treatments, performed monthly over a period of four months.
+Though patients usually notice an improvement in dry eye symptoms following their first or second treatment, it is generally recommended they undergo monthly IPL treatments over a period of 4 months.
 This ensures long-term success in treating both chronic dry eye syndrome and Meibomian Gland Dysfunction.

 How Is IPL Different From Other Dry Eye Treatments?

-If you have tried various treatments for your dry eye, and still struggle with dry eye, we can help.
-Contact Hartsdale Family Eyecare to schedule your dry eye evaluation today!
+If you have tried various treatments and still struggle with unpleasant dry eye symptoms, we can help.
+Contact Hartsdale Family Eyecare today.